syncfusion-content/blazor-docs/blazor/kanban/data-binding.md

 ![Expando Complex Data Binding in Blazor Kanban](./images/blazor-kanban-expando-complex-data-binding.png)

-## Dynamic Complex data binding
+## Dynamic complex data binding

 You can achieve DynamicObject complex data binding in the Kanban mapping fields properties by using the dot(.) operator.
-In the following sample, `ColumnName.Status` Dynamic complex data fields mapped to Kanban `KeyField` property.
+In the following sample, `ColumnName.Status` Dynamic complex data fields are mapped to the Kanban `KeyField` property.

 ```cshtml
 @using Syncfusion.Blazor.Kanban